Glossary

 Learn more

-• Sliding Window Attention: Each token attends to a fixed number of tokens around it, creating a local context.
-This is computationally efficient and captures local dependencies effectively.
+• Sliding Window Attention: Each token attends only to a fixed number of neighboring tokens on either side, creating a local context window.

 Read all